WordPress/wordcamp.org/.docker/readme.md

     docker compose up
 	```

+    _Using an Apple ARM64 chip?
+You may see `failed to solve: rpc error: code = Unknown desc =...` after running either of commands above.
+Try adding `platform: linux/amd64` to both `wordcamp.test` and `wordcamp.db` in `docker-compose.yaml`.
+This will instruct Docker to create an image based on the `linux/amd64` architecture instead of `linux/arm64`, i.e._
+    ```
+    build:
+        context: .docker
+        dockerfile: Dockerfile.php-fpm
+    platform: linux/amd64
+    ```

     This will provision the Docker containers and install 3rd-party plugins and themes used on WordCamp.org, if necessary.
 It could take some time depending upon the speed of your Internet connection.
 At the end of the process, you should see a message like this:

     ```bash